 Generally a copy editor creates the style sheet; however, it would actually help if the author created one before contacting an editor.

 If given a style sheet created by the author, the editor will know the author’s style and punctuation preferences beforehand, and they can discuss any they feel might hinder readability.

 Before working with an author, I will ask them their preferences on the guidelines authors chose to deviate from the most, but this doesn’t cover everything.

 If the author notes they want to use spaced em-dashes, then they won’t have to scroll to find what decision they made earlier.
 Noting that their character’s eyes are blue will ensure they don’t forget this choice and later make them green, because they can just check the style sheet.

-Soon, I will post a blog on how an author can create their own style sheet, including a free template.
+Check out my blog on how an author can create their own style sheet; it comes with free downloadable templates.

 Katie Chambers, owner of Beacon Point, is a nonfiction and fiction substantive (developmental) editor and copy editor for independent authors, content writer and editor for business professionals, and online teacher and tutor.

 As an editor, she acts as a beacon by building partnerships with authors and encouraging them.